Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

 ---

 # Media Services v3 Dynamic Encryption with Irdeto license delivery service
-This Visual Studio 2017 Solution exposes several Azure functions that can be used to protect live or on-demand assets with DRM, using Irdeto back-end to deliver the licenses.
-The functions dialog with Irdeto using SOAP.
-There is a function to create a streaming policy, a function to setup DRM and create a locator on an asset, and a function to delete a locator.
+This Visual Studio 2017 Solution exposes several Azure functions that can be used to manage live streaming with DRM, using Irdeto back-end to deliver the licenses.
+The functions communicate with Irdeto backend using SOAP.
+Optionaly, a Cosmos database can be used to store the result of the functions, and to specify the settings of the live event(s) to be created :ArchiveWindow, baseStorageName, ACLs, autostart, Vanity URL mode.

+Here are the list of functions:

+- check-all-live-event-output
+- create-clear-streaming-locator
+- create-live-event-output
+- delete-live-event-output
+- delete-streaming-locator
+- reset-live-event-output
+- start-live-event
+- update-settings

+As an option, two AMS accounts ad two Azure functions deployment can be created in two different datacenters.
+An Azure function deployment could manage either AMS account.
+Fot this, it is needed that the AMS account names ended with 2 or 4 letters which defines the region (euwe/euno OR we/no).
+Resource group names could have the same convention name or a single resource group name can be used (in that case, use ResourceGroupFinalName proporty set to a non empty string).

-This Media Services Functions example is based on AMS REST API v3 on Azure Functions v2.
+This Media Services Functions code is based on AMS REST API v3 on Azure Functions v2.

 ## Prerequisites for a sample Logic Apps deployments